The free market has done wonderful things to benefit people looking for the best price and quality in their next major purchase.

 Providers also know at least some of the terms of that coverage – particularly if co-pays are involved.

-The Great Unknown – from the provider’s standpoint – is where the patient is at in your deductible or what portion of the visit cost the insurer expects the patient to pay.
+The Great Unknown – from the provider’s standpoint – is where the patient is at in their deductible or what portion of the visit cost the insurer expects the patient to pay.

 While a provider may not be able to tell you exactly what your part of the payment might ultimately be – they most certainly can tell a patient what their charge to the insurer would be, as well as any expected co-pays that would go directly to them.